NicholasThrom/typesafe-json/.github/pull_request_template.md

 - [ ] All changes made.
 - [ ] Changes have been read over.
 - [ ] Code changes, if there are any, actually work.
-- [ ] Tests written or not are required.
+- [ ] Tests written or not required.
 - [ ] `npm test` passes.
 - [ ] `npm run coverage` shows 100% coverage.
 - [ ] The changelog has been updated, if necessary.